wmgeolab/geoBoundaries/README.md

 Users can also enter the special phrase "ALL" for either "ADM" or "ISO" to get a multi-boundary return.
 Each requested boundary returns all metadata available for that boundary in the gBOpen release, including a link to both the full-resolution, large-file size and the simplified small-file size versions.
 Users can additionally replace "gbOpen" with either "gbAuthoritative" or "gbHumanitarian" to filter results to only include boundaries from those two respective releases.

-Of note, to facilitate speed of queries against the API, all JSONs are pre-cached and can be exported in bulk by cloning the [geoBoundaries Website repository](https://github.com/wmgeolab/gbWeb) for local use.
+Of note, to facilitate speed of queries against the API all JSONs are pre-cached and can be exported in bulk by cloning the [geoBoundaries Website repository](https://github.com/wmgeolab/gbWeb) for local use.

 ## Note on Cloning